Ahmadgoma/mini-crm/readme.md

-##Mini-crm
+## Mini-crm

--Mini-crm contains employees from companies.
+- Mini-crm contains employees from companies.

 - Make auth of laravel and make seeder of on user admin.
 - Create CRUD of Companies in dashboard.